lupyuen/lupyuen.github.io/src/rhai.md

 Scripted REPL platforms for microcontrollers like uLisp and MicroPython are popular for learners.

 Since we have a WebAssembly Simulator for BL602, we can run REPL Scripts too...
-With Rhai!
+With __Rhai, the Drag-and-Drop Way!__

 TODO

-And to run Rhai Scripts on actual BL602 Hardware, we need to convert Rhai Scripts to uLisp...
+And to run Rhai Scripts on actual BL602 Hardware, we need to __convert Rhai Scripts to uLisp__...

 (Because the Rhai Scripting Engine is too heavy for BL602)

-Which is perfectly OK, because we can do the conversion in WebAssembly!
+Which is perfectly OK, because we can __do the conversion in WebAssembly!__

-(And transmit the converted uLisp code to BL602 via WebUSB)
+(And transmit the converted uLisp code to BL602 via __WebUSB__)

 TODO

-In this article we'll learn how this grand scheme is implemented in these 3 repos...
+In this article we'll learn how this grand scheme is implemented with these 3 repos...

 -   [__`bl602-simulator`__ (`transcode` branch)](https://github.com/lupyuen/bl602-simulator/tree/transcode): WebAssembly Simulator for BL602 and BL604